docupike/docs/docs/en/user/basics/notifications.md

 Every toast appears in the **bottom-left** corner of the page.
 A toast has:

-- a coloured icon, usually a green check mark for success, a red triangle for errors;
+- a colored icon, usually a green check mark for success, a red triangle for errors;
 - a **headline** in bold;
 - an optional **body** with details;
 - optional **action buttons** that perform a follow-up action;